-Some of the first ideas and drawings of two-layered PCBs came at the turn of the century, right before the world would descend into its first world war.
+Some of the first ideas and drawings of two-layered PCB design came at the turn of the century, right before the world would descend into its first world war.
 It should come as a surprise that an idea and an adaptation to circuit boards, two-layers, developed over one-hundred years ago is still alive and well.
 But it should come as no surprise that with time comes new adaptations, and the era of multilayered stackups is much more appropriate for today’s designs.

 To look at the component layout of a television from the 50s to the circuit boards of today, one would find an intense contrast.
 Demands for greater and greater densely-packed HDI boards have made internal routing a necessary skill to implement on your multilayered PCBs.

 You can think up a good routing scheme easily enough, but actually implementing them into design software, can be a tricky task.
-Fortunately, Altium makes it very simple to create a set of user-defined routing rules and create routing schemes that seamlessly follow along.
-Below we’ve put together a short run through of a multilayered routing scheme that can translate nicely into any project of yours.
+Fortunately, Altium makes it very simple to create a set of user-defined Multilayer VIA routing rules and create routing schemes that seamlessly follow along.
+Below we’ve put together a short run through of a multilayered routing scheme that can translate nicely into any layout or project of yours.

 Define the Layers